readthedocs/ethicalads.io/content/pages/learning-hub/advertiser-guide.md

 * **Initial audit**: Before your campaign launches we look over your ads and give ideas for ad iterations based on what we've seen work in the past.
 * **Two-week check in**: After we get click-through data on your ad variations, we conduct additional analysis to recommend which ads to disable, and new iterations of your highest performing ads.
 * **Campaign Wrapup**: At the end of your campaign, we will share an analysis of how your campaign performed overall, and suggestions for next steps to continue iterating on your marketing goals.
+* **Video Overviews**: For campaigns over $5,000/mo, we provide custom video reports of your campaign that walk through your performance and any additional feedback that we have on your campaign.

-We are also available at any time during your campaign for feedback and suggestions on how to tweak your campaign to improve performance, along with our pro-active outreach.
+We are also available at any time during your campaign for feedback and suggestions on how to tweak your campaign to improve performance, along with our proactive outreach.

 ## Examples of some top developer ads